 Swipe4Free’s Full Pricing

-The standard Swipe4Free contract is an agreement of undetermined length with a monthly fee of $49.99, an annual PCI compliance fee of $119.99, a PCI non-compliance fee of $19.95 per month, and an early termination fee of $750 or liquidated damages, whichever is greater.
-Merchants have also reported that the company will lease credit card terminals for $30 per month, and these leasing agreements are non-cancellable, four-year terms.
+As of the last report we can find, the standard Swipe4Free contract is an agreement of undetermined length with a monthly fee of $49.99, an annual PCI compliance fee of $119.99, a PCI non-compliance fee of $19.95 per month, and an early termination fee of $750 or liquidated damages, whichever is greater.
+Clients have also reported that the company will lease credit card terminals for $30 per month, and these leasing agreements are non-cancellable four-year terms.
 Swipe4Free’s per-transaction pricing will be covered in greater detail below.

 Swipe4Free’s Cancellation Policy

 Swipe4Free’s termination fee is very large for the industry, and it has the potential to balloon into much more than merchants are expecting to pay.
 Here is the exact language from the Swipe4Free merchant agreement:

 In the event that MERCHANT terminates this Agreement MERCHANT shall be liable to pay to ISO an EARLY TERMINATION FEE.
 The EARLY TERMINATION FEE shall be equivalent to the greater of (a) $750; or (b) number of whole months remaining in the TERM hereof at the time of termination multiplied by the amount of FEES paid or payable by the MERCHANT during the month preceding that during which this AGREEMENT was terminated.

 Merchant Industry is known to have a similar fee, and business owners have reported frustration over having to pay it.
 If you are planning to cancel your contract with Swipe4Free, we recommend taking steps to cancel your merchant account without paying a fee.